andreaskarman/order-weight-woocommerce/README.txt

 = Where can I report bugs? =

-Bugs can be reported either in the support forum or preferably in the [plugin GitHub repository](https://github.com/weupnorth/Order-Weight-for-WooCommerce).
+Bugs can be reported either in the support forum or preferably in the [plugin GitHub repository](https://github.com/andreaskarman/order-weight-woocommerce).

 == Screenshots ==
 1. Order weight column when managing orders.
 2. Order weight when managing a single order.

 == Changelog ==
+= 0.4.0 - 2021/11/10 =
+* Fixed "Order properties should not be accessed directly" error
+* Fixed weight and weight unit in API calls not showing

 = 0.3.5 - 2016/01/26 =
 * Added weight and weight unit to orders in the WooCommerce REST API.
 * Changed meta key for order weight (removed underscore prefix).